-Students for International Development (SID) mobilizes university students to reduce global poverty through intensive training and field-based internships in Kenya, Peru, and Tanzania.
+Students for International Development (SID) mobilizes university students and graduates to reduce global poverty through intensive training and field-based internships in Kenya, Peru, and Tanzania.

 Students for International Development (SID) provides global-minded university students and young professionals with hands-on experience in international development through community-level projects to reduce poverty in Kenya, Peru, and Tanzania.
 We focus on supporting ambitious and independent young leaders who seek a platform for social impact, and who want to embark on serious professional growth in the field.

 Volunteering and Grassroots Organizing is in our DNA

 SID is a volunteer-run organization.
 While we do compensate full-time field-based coordinators and translators overseas to support our teams, our programs, training materials, and projects are the product of thousands of hours of volunteer labor from our members and field partners.

 We offer a professional internship and training program to help you jump-start a career in international development, and an opportunity to have a direct and lasting impact on communities in third world countries.

 Our projects are undertaken in partnership with domestic and foreign charities, with the support of local county governments, to ensure relevance, sustainability, and quality long-term management

 Over 200 international volunteers have advanced our projects

 – Orphan support programs